Baselios Marthoma Paulose II: Priesthood

-In 1972, Paul was ordained for the first stage of diaconate in Parumala Seminary.
+On 8 April 1972, Paul was ordained for the first stage of diaconate in Parumala Seminary.
 He was ordained a full deacon as Dn.
 K.I.
 Paul at Koratty Zion Seminary.
-On 21 June 1973, Dn.
+On 2 June 1973, Dn.
 Paul was ordained a priest as K.I.
-Paul.
+Paul. by Yuhanon Mar Severios in Parumala Seminary.
 Paul celebrated the first Holy Qurbana at Mangad St. Gregorios Church, and served as vicar in the Mooleppat Mar Baselios Mar Gregorios Church for a short while.
-In 1983, Paul was ordained a Monk Priest (Ramban) as K.I.
-Paulose.
+On 14 May 1983, Paul was ordained as a Ramban at Parumala Seminary by Mathews Mar Kuriolose(Mathews II).

 Episcopate

 On 15 May 1985, at the age of 38, K I Paulose Ramban was ordained as a bishop and was given the name "Paulose Mar Milithios" at Puthiyakavu St. Mary's Church by Mathews I. He was the first Metropolitan after Geevarghese Mar Gregorios and Puthenkavil Geevarghese Mar Philexinos to be ordained to the bishopric below the age of 40.
 Four other bishops, Mathews Epiphanios, Philipose Eusebius, Geevarghese Ivanios and Thomas Athanasius were also ordained with "Paulose Milithios".

 A new diocese for the Church, named to be Kunnamkulam was formed on 14 April 1985 by dividing a small part of the Kochi diocese and churches nearby to form the diocese.
 The newly ordained Paulose Milithios was appointed the diocesan metropolitan of the newly formed diocese.
 The diocesan center and diocesan chapel are part of his contributions.